 “The tradition started with my older brother when he turned 10,” Caroline said.
 “Carlton and my dad went and had a great time.
 Then, when I turned 11 it was my turn to do a week-long bike ride with dad on the tandem.
 The BRAG ride is around 400 miles so you have to train in order to be ready for 50 miles a day.”

 This has turned into an annual father/child event in the Hutton household.
-Miss Hutton just completed her seventh BRAG and she has an endless flow of memories of her time with her father and brothers.
+Caroline just completed her seventh BRAG and she has an endless flow of memories of her time with her father and brothers.

 About 1,200 people participate in the week-long event.
 Many people have been doing the ride for years so the annual gathering is like a family reunion.